haluska/MediaButtons/README.md

 3. Button and LED Male Header
     1. Need a 14-pin male header
     2. Solder this to the board from B9 to B22
-    3. SEMI-IMPORTANT: If you skip soldering pins 13 and 18, you can just pull the unsoldered pins out when you're done soldering the rest.
+    3. SEMI-IMPORTANT: If you skip soldering pins 13 and 18 in the header, you can just pull the unsoldered pins out when you're done soldering the rest.
 This will make it all a little cleaner.
 4. Cut the Traces
     1. We'll be cutting the tiny little metal trace between rows C and D
     2. Cut it at pins 9, 12, 14, 17, 19, 21, 22 for the LEDs and the Buttons